 There are many debates about the prologue.
 Some hate the concept and will urge writers to never use one.
 Others love the mysterious lead-in it offers and will be proponents of the prologue for as long as they live.

-Whether or not you currently have a stance on the prologue, the reality is that there can be many benefits to a well-written and effective prologue.
+Whether or not you have a stance on the prologue, the reality is that there can be many benefits to a well-written and effective prologue.
 The issue can be getting it right.
-Prologues can become useless and confusing very easily.
+Prologues in the opening lines of most novels can become useless and confusing.

 The first thing you need to do is ask yourself if your novel even needs a prologue.
 Unnecessary prologues will do nothing but turn the reader off before they’ve even begun.

-If your prologue meets any of the following criteria, abolish it immediately:
+If your prologue meets any of the following criteria, consider abolishing it:

 - You are using it for a massive information dump.

-- It has absolutely nothing to do with the main story at all.
+- It has nothing to do with the main story at all.

 - It is very long.

-- The sole purpose is to introduce the setting or create atmosphere.
-This can be worked into the main story and a prologue is likely not needed.
+- The sole purpose is to introduce the setting or create an atmosphere.
+This can be worked into the main story and a prologue is not needed.

-On the other hand, there are some situations where a prologue works beautifully:
+On the other hand, there are some situations where a prologue works well when the story begins.
+Here are a few tips regarding these situations:

 - It creates dramatic irony.
-Dramatic irony is a wonderfully intense form of suspense where the readers know something that the characters don’t.
+Dramatic irony is an intense form of suspense where the readers know something that the characters don’t.
 A prologue can be a great way to introduce this information as you can reveal what you need to without interrupting the flow of the main story.

 - It can foreshadow important events or details.
 Foreshadowing often goes unnoticed until after the fact, and that’s what makes it so impactful.
 Something happens and readers will realize that they should have known all along.
 This also adds re-read value.
 Foreshadowing is often picked up the second time around.